RiyadhKh4n/CoinFrog/TESTING.md

 ![WorkingPriceFunctionality](documentation/testing/workingpricefunction.png)

-However as a extra validation step I want the function to ensure that the ticker the user entered also exists within tickerList in order to minimise the posibility of an invalid ticker being passed to the API which would result in an error.
-Therefore before the function iterates through data in order to retrieve the price I have implemented an if statement which would check if the ticker exists in tickerList.
+However as a extra validation step I want the function to ensure that the ticker the user entered also exists within `tickerList` in order to minimise the posibility of an invalid ticker being passed to the API which would result in an error.
+Therefore before the function iterates through data in order to retrieve the price, I have implemented an if statement which would check if the ticker exists in `tickerList`.
 The function now looks like this:

 ```
 def display_coin_data(ticker):